awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

     Type: AWS::S3::Bucket
 ```

 If you use this template to create a stack, AWS CloudFormation will create an Amazon S3 bucket\.
 Creating a bucket is simple, because CloudFormation can create a bucket with default settings\.
-For other resources, such as an Auto Scaling group or EC2 instance, CloudFormation requires more information\.
+For other resources, such as an Amazon EC2 Auto Scaling group or EC2 instance, CloudFormation requires more information\.
 Resource declarations use a `Properties` attribute to specify the information used to create a resource\.

 Depending on the resource type, some properties are required, such as the ImageId property for an [AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) resource, and others are optional\.
 Some properties have default values, such as the AccessControl property of the `AWS::S3::Bucket` resource, so specifying a value for those properties is optional\.
 Other properties aren't required but may add functionality that you want, such as the WebsiteConfiguration property of the `AWS::S3::Bucket` resource\.
 Specifying a value for such properties is entirely optional and based on your needs\.
 In the example above, because the `AWS::S3::Bucket` resource has only optional properties and we didn't need any of the optional features, we could accept the defaults and omit the Properties attribute\.